vulkayes/vulkayes-thesis/documents/design/design.md

 All of this is done at compile time and thus has no runtime cost.
 All code is as fast as the same C++ code would be, but safe.

+### Cargo {#sec:design-cargo}

+Cargo[@Cargo] is Rusts package manager.
+It takes care of indexing and retrieving dependencies, compiling them and publishing your own libraries and binaries to the registry.
+Cargo also takes care of project configuration.
+In C/C++ codebases it is common to either invoke the compiler directly, or to use build tools such as make or CMake.
+Cargo is similar to those build tools, but it's a component of Rust ecosystem and is targeted at Rust only.

+Being a part of Rust itself, cargo is able to provide lots of useful abstraction over the rust compiler.
+The configuration file `Cargo.toml` is filled with useful project information such as the project name, author and short description.
+The file also contains technical information, such as the targeted language edition, compiler and optimization flags, all of the dependencies (and how/where to look for them) and project features.
+Platform-specific configuration is also possible.

+Features defined in `Cargo.toml` are project-unique strings.
+These strings can then be used from within the codebase to conditionally compile part of the code, similar to C preprocessor `#ifdef` statements.
+Contrary to the C preprocessor, however, these strings are defined in one central place and can even define dependency chains, so that certain features might require other features or additional dependencies.
+This is often used when developing on top of platform-dependent code to provide uniform interface to the user.

 ## Object lifetime management

 ![Object Dependency Graph](assets/diagrams/object_dependency_graph.svg)